blackchip-org/lfs-rpm/README.md

 `%with_stage1` macro.
 Some packages are built three or four times and use the additional `with` macros as necessary.

-The RPM database is used during to build to track which packages have been built and installed for that stage, not for which packages already exist on the system.
-When the container for stage1a is created, the contents of the existing RPM database are deleted.
+The RPM database is used during the build to track which packages have been built and installed for that stage, not for packages which already exist on the system.
+When the container for stage1a is created, the contents of the existing RPM database is deleted.
 Subsequent stages do not keep the database between exports.

 ### `./lfs 1c bootstrap`